syl20bnr/spacemacs/README.md

 (load-file (expand-file-name "init.el" spacemacs-start-directory))
 ```

-# First Launch and Configurtion
+# First Launch and Configuration

 1. After cloning Spacemacs, the first time when you launch Emacs, Spacemacs will
    automatically install the essential packages it requires.
 This step is the